CrispenGari/opencv-python/plainShapes/02_Circle/README.md

 ## Circle - Plain Shapes
-This is a simple opencv application that listens to the mouse clicks on the canvas and calculate the area and perimeter of a rectangle.
+This is a simple opencv application that listens to the mouse clicks on the canvas and calculate the area and perimeter of a circle.

 <p align="center">
 <img src="https://img.shields.io/static/v1?label=language&message=python&color=green"/>